-- financial assets measured at amortised cost;
+- Due from related parties;

-- debt investments measured at FVOCI; and
+- Cash at banks; and

 - contract assets.

 The Company also recognises loss allowances for ECLs on lease receivables, which are disclosed as part of trade and other receivables.

 The Company measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-month ECLs: